 If your loved one lost their life in a New Orleans bicycle accident, you might be able to pursue wrongful death damages through a wrongful death lawsuit.
 Examples of these damages include:

 - Funeral and burial costs

-- Pre-death medical care
+- End-of-life medical care costs

 - Lost wages

-- Loss of guidance
+- Loss of parental guidance